-Globalisation, Regenerating places, Super powers, Migration, identity and sovereignty
+Globalisation, Regenerating or diverse places, Super powers, Migration, identity and sovereignty

 Enrichment and Extra Curricular Activities

-The Geography department cater for activity days at the North Downs.
-Students have the opportunity to take part in a series of team-building and problem-solving activities designed to progressively develop their skills in working with others and to explore their own abilities while engaging in bush craft activities.
+The Geography department cater for activity days to Burgh Beech reservoir in Kent for our geography ambassadors.
+Students have the opportunity to take part in a series of team-building and problem-solving activities designed to progressively develop their skills in working with others and to explore their own abilities while engaging in water saving ideas!

-In GCSE we work alongside the Edexcel A and B Spec and take them on fieldtrips to one of the following locations - East London, Box Hill, Dorking or the Dorset coastline.
+In GCSE we work alongside the Edexcel B Spec and take them on fieldtrips to one of the following locations - East London, Box Hill, Dorking or the Dorset coastline.

-KS5 really allows for kinesthetic learning as students go on 4 national trips and 1 international trip, often Iceland being the attractive destination to study plate tectonics.
+KS5 really allows for kinaesthetic learning as students go on 2 national trips and 1 international trip, often Iceland being the attractive destination to study plate tectonics.